Ralpina/Ne-plant-genomic-datasets/README.md

 vcftools --gzvcf ./data/armeniaca.SNPs.vcf.gz --positions ./snpslist/3.5M.SNPs --recode --out ./data/armeniaca.3.5SNPs
 ```
 this generates the file ```armeniaca.3.5SNPs.recode.vcf``` that we will need later.
-Then we resample individuals for each Q-value group (for both the Southern and the Northern gene pool), repeating the resampling procedure 50 times:
+We then resample individuals for each Q-value group (for both the Southern and the Northern gene pool), repeating the resampling procedure 50 times:
 ```sh
 # we resample 77 individuals in the Northern gene pool (the minimum number of individual in a Q-value group):
 for i in {1..50}; do